Welcome to Captain’s Den

-Treatments usually take place on a massage coach, although some conditions may require you to receive your treatment sitting in a chair.
-If your treatment involves an aromatherapy massage, Jan will blend essential and carrier oils and apply directly to your skin to provide a free-flowing massage.
+Treatments take place on a massage coach, although some conditions may require you to receive your treatment sitting in a chair.
+If your treatment involves an aromatherapy massage, Jan blends essential and carrier oils and apply directly to your skin to provide a free-flowing massage.
 (No pre blend oils are ever used).
 Towels are carefully placed to ensure your modesty and keep you comfortable throughout the treatment.
 Advanced techniques; myofascial Release and or cupping (depending on your severity of tension) to gliding over fascia (connective tissue) and easing tension.
 Whatever type of massage you are having, Jan, your therapist, will advise you of what to expect before the treatment begins.

 Before your appointment it is advisable to shower or bath so you feel comfortable during your treatment.
 This is especially prevalent if you are receiving aromatherapy oils, as they will reach their optimum benefit the longer they stay on your skin and are absorbed.

 You may wish to wear loose, elasticated clothing, although there is no preference.
-Depending on the treatment you book, will reflect what you need to wear.
+Gentleman are encouraged to wear shorts for their comfort.
 Professionalism is maintained at all times and privacy upheld.

 What are the benefits of massage at Captain’s Den?

-Massage is used by people for a variety of reasons.
-Some use it to simply relax and unwind, while others have regular massage to help them manage specific physical, mental or emotional concerns.
+Massage is used by people for a variety of reasons, simply to relax and unwind, while others have regular massage to help them manage specific physical, mental or emotional concerns.
 Many aspiring and professional athletes have massage before and after training and competing, in order to stay in optimum condition and aid recovery.